Tobel158/docs/docs/Concepts/terra-protocol.md

 Luna exists in the following three phrases:

 - **Unbonded**: Luna that can be freely traded and is not staked to a validator.
 - **Bonded**: Luna that is staked to a validator.
-Luna staked to a validator can't be traded freely.
 Bonded Luna accrues staking rewards.
 Although Luna bonded to validators in Terra Station can’t be traded freely, bLuna is a token that represents bonded Luna that can be traded freely or used as collateral on other protocols in the Terra network, such as [Anchor](https://anchorprotocol.com/) and [Mirror](https://mirror.finance/).
 - **Unbonding**: Luna that is in the process of becoming unbonded from a validator and does not accrue rewards.
 This process takes 21 days to complete.

 ### Bonding, staking, and delegating